Chinatown Lease Extension - Free Consultation

 Decision in Redbridge

-An example of a Freehold Enfranchisement matter before the tribunal for a Chinatown premises is 36 New Wanstead in August 2010.
+An example of a Freehold Enfranchisement matter before the tribunal for a Chinatown residence is 36 New Wanstead in August 2010.
 The Tribunal arrived at a valuation of the premium for the freehold of £22,359.
-This case was in relation to 2 flats.
-The number of years remaining on the existing lease(s) was 73.92 years.
+This case affected 2 flats.
+The unexpired term as at the valuation date was 73.92 years.